-- 1. At the beginning of each period, start the shot clock when the first player gains possession of the ball (the player need not actually touch the ball).
+- At the beginning of each period, start the shot clock when the first player gains possession of the ball (the player need not actually touch the ball).
 However, if one team did not gain possession of the ball when the first player touched the ball, it is necessary to reset the shot clock when one team gains actual possession of the ball. - 2.
 If the clocks are not integrated, stop the shot clock each time the referee blows the whistle. - 3.
 Start the shot clock again when the ball is put into play when the ball visibly leaves the hand of the player taking the free throw, goal throw or corner throw.
 Instead of passing the ball, the player may put the ball into play by picking up and dropping the ball, tossing the ball in the air, swimming with the ball, or transferring the ball from one hand to the other hand above the water.
-On a goal throw, the ball may be put into play anywhere within the 2-meter area by the player closest to the ball.
-The team awarded a free throw shall put the ball in play from the location of the ball, or if the foul is committed by a defending player within the 2-meter area, the free throw shall be taken on the 2-meter line.
+On a goal throw, the ball may be put into play anywhere inside the 2-meter line by the player closest to the ball.
+The team awarded a free throw shall put the ball in play from the location of the ball, or if the foul is committed by a defending player within the Goal Area, the free throw shall be taken outside the Goal Area.
+The referee administering the free throw shall point with the arm held horizontally in the direction of the attacking team and will drop the arm to a vertical position when the ball has been put in play.